 State of the Cloud

-The cloud is dramatically changing the way current and new organizations run their business.
+The cloud is dramatically changing the way current and new organizations run their businesschanging the way current and new organizations run their business.
 According a report by LogicMonitor, 83% of enterprise workloads will be in the cloud by 2020.

 Cloud computing provides businesses with unparalleled flexibility and agility to scale, helping to level the playing field for small businesses to compete with established market leaders.
 In a matter of clicks, organizations are now able to massively and temporarily scale their computing capabilities just to accommodate a big event.